HangingClowns/ThirdSpace-offsite/README.md

 The Student Classroom should contain a Code Editor with three panels.
 The code output on the right, the code input in the middle, and package selection on the left.
 The specs are as follows:

 - The font style and color of the code input panel should mimic an IDE.
-- The Code Editor should handle Python and Javascript.
+- The Code Editor should handle Javascript.
-- The package selection panel should lazy load (on scroll) a list of libraries from PIP or NPM.
+- The package selection panel should lazy load (on scroll) a list of libraries from NPM.
 - Clicking on the library should enable the Code Editor to use the library.
 - Above the Code Editor there should be a “Run” button.
 - The "Run" button should run the input code (from the server) and output its results on the right panel.